 The Champion: Lisa Borders

-Former WNBA president Lisa Borders is the first president and CEO of Time’s Up, the women’s defense fund working to provide legal help to people who’ve experienced sexual misconduct in the workplace.
+Former WNBA president Lisa Borders was the first president and CEO of Time’s Up, the women’s defense fund working to provide legal help to people who’ve experienced sexual misconduct in the workplace.
 The fund has raised more than $22 million since it was started last year.
-Borders – who joined the org in October – says it’s working with hundreds of lawyers to help provide legal support for thousands of women and men who’ve come forward as survivors of harassment.
+Borders joined the org in October and has been working with hundreds of lawyers to help provide legal support for thousands of women and men who’ve come forward as survivors of harassment.
+In February 2019, she stepped down due to family reasons.

 The Champion: Kym Worthy